Reducing customer wait time and employee workload with a digitized onboarding flow.

 the business - branding and stakeholders

-“Kids take a while to think of their Magi name.” — Chicago MagiQuest employee
+🔎 “Kids take a while to think of their Magi name.” - GWL Chicago employee

-When creating my account, I spelled out my name and Magi name multiple times while the employee tried to hear me in the busy store.
+Creating each customer’s MagiQuest account requires a lot of manual information input, and the game itself takes a while to explain.
+Even when we were creating my own account, I spelled my name and Magi name multiple times as the employee struggled to hear me in the busy store.
+Time and energy costs add up.

 Prototyping